dividedmind/statistics-done-wrong/mistakes.rst

 In short, the research was a mess.\ :cite:p:`Baggerly:2009gk` The errors only attracted attention later, some time after Baggerly and Coombes published their discoveries, when a trade magazine reported that the lead Duke researcher, Anil Potti, had falsified his résumé.
-Four of his papers were retracted, and Potti eventually resigned from Duke.
+Four of his papers were retracted and Potti eventually resigned from Duke.
 Several trials using the results were stopped, and a company set up to sell the technology closed.\ :cite:p:`Kolata:2011`